colintsmith/startup/notes.md

 Map - A collection of key balue pairs
 JSON - data interchange format

+## string functions
+Length - number of characters in the string
+indexOf() = the starting index of a given substring
+split() - split the string into an array on the given delimiter string
+startsWith = true if the string has a given prefix endsWith = same toLowerCase = converts all characters to lowercase

+## function stuff
+If parameter is not provided, it is labeled as undefined

+## arrow functions
+if no curly braces, then no return keyword is needed.
+If there are curly braces then you have to return something or just make it a background function.

 ## regular expresions
 Regular expressions are built into java script.
 You can do it by creating a new function or doing it another way
 the other way => const literalRegex = /ab*/i;